brick-works/brick-program-library/README.md

 # brick-program-library

-BrickWorks is paving and building bricks on Solana.
-Check out our programs!
+Just building bricks and experimenting on Solana.
+Check out the programs!

-Note: Brick programs **are subject to change**, are in active development.
-This code is unaudited.
-Use at your own risk.

-## Key dependencies
+## Dependencies

 - solana-cli 1.17.13
 - anchor: 0.29.0

 ## Overview

-- Marketplace-manager: Payment solution with marketplace mechanics: fees enforcement, rewards and token/cNFT dispenser.
+- Marketplace-manager: Payment solution with marketplace mechanics: fees enforcement and rewards.
-- Product-manager: Payment solution to use as index to get direct & escrow payment events.
+- Product-manager: Simple payment solution to perform direct & escrow payment events.
 - Tender: Designed for the bidding of public projects, offering the community the ability to submit project proposals and deposits.

 ## Marketplace customization